Bruzu/docs/index.md

 {: .fs-9 }

-Bruzu Image API is very simple yet powerful Image Generation API.
-It returns an image in response to a Query String.
+Bruzu Image Generation API returns an image in response to a Query String.
 {: .fs-6 .fw-300 }